nausica/HTML-for-kids/README.md

 # HTML-for-kids

 ## Overall goals
-1. Introduce the concept of programming
+1. Introduce the concept of programming.
-2. Attain comfort with the programming environment, e.g. ubuntu/gedit
+2. Attain comfort with the programming environment, e.g. ubuntu/gedit.
-3. Learn basics of HTML
+3. Learn basics of HTML.
-4. Put programming into a real world context
+4. Put programming into a real world context.

 ## Methodology
 This is a project based course where students will build personal websites that they will launch on day one and will continue to develop throughout the course.